aksommerville/egg2/README.md

 - - [ ] SongService+SongChannelsUi: Mute and Solo buttons per channel.
 - - [ ] SongChannelsUi: Copy levelenv when changing mode, and maybe do a per-mode default.
 - - [x] HexEditor: Paging, offset, ASCII, multi-byte edits.
-- - [ ] ImageEditor: Animation preview like we had in v1.
+- - [x] ImageEditor: Animation preview like we had in v1.
+- - [ ] ImageEditor: Detect fonts and provide a specific preview mode for them?
+- - [ ] ImageEditor: Animation preview does not accomodate oblong decals (see ImageEditor.renderPreviewNow).
 - - [ ] DecalsheetEditor: Validation.
 - - [ ] Generic command list support.
 Can we read a command schema off a comment in shared_symbols.h?
 - - [ ] PostModal: Mysterious "invalid input" error on a newish channel.
 Can't repro.